Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This paper presents the first event-camera-based VT\&R system, leveraging the high temporal resolution and asynchronous output of event cameras to enable fast high processing rate trajectory corrections.
-The incoming event stream is aggregated into overlapping time windows to generate event frames, and is matched against pre-collected event frames in the Fourier domain to keep up with the high frame rate of the event camera.
-Through extensive on-field trials in both indoor and outdoor scenarios, we showcase a robust VT\&R system capable of maintaining accurate trajectory following with some degree of demonstrated robustness despite odometry drift and environmental variability, including dynamic entities such as humans and birds, as well as plants swaying in the wind (particularly relevant to event-based perception).
-To facilitate future research, we collect and compile raw event data from the event camera, along with ground-truth robot poses obtained from RTK-GPS in outdoor settings and LiDAR SLAM in indoor environments.
-We will release this dataset to promote further research in event-based navigation.
+This paper presents a novel event-camera-based VT\&R system, leveraging the high temporal resolution and asynchronous output of event cameras to enable trajectory corrections at low processing latencies.
+The incoming event stream is aggregated into overlapping event-count windows to generate event frames, and is correlated against pre-collected event frames in the Fourier domain.
+Through extensive on-field trials in both indoor and outdoor scenarios, we showcase a robust VT\&R system capable of maintaining accurate trajectory following, with robustness showcased through repeat traverses at multiple velocity profiles for a single teach recording.
+To facilitate future research, we collect and compile raw event data from the event camera, along with ground-truth robot poses from LiDAR SLAM.

-In this work we have aimed to establish a framework for very high frame rate teach-and-repeat perception and control, which then suggests a range of exciting future opportunities for follow on work that builds on this foundation.
-Firstly, the teach-and-repeat method demonstrated in this paper does not attempt to explicitly reconstruct detailed 3D scenes, consistent with many other teach-and-repeat approaches.
-Nevertheless, even a crude understanding of the 3D layout of the environment, combined with the motion of the robot through it, could potentially improve the capabilities of the system; this could potentially be obtained through the event stream itself, or through additional RGB or active depth sensors.
-If additional sensing was introduced, their output could also be fused into the teach-and-repeat pipeline itself, either early, by influencing for example the along-track VPR-corrections, or late, by combining motion commands independently decided-upon by separate event camera and RGB or depth sensor pipelines.

-Secondly, motion estimation is critical to both the teach-and-repeat capability and also for better interpretation of the event streams (since they are dependent on motion): promising advances in motion estimation with event cameras could be integrated with the underlying encoder-driven odometry.
-Finally, high speed processing pipelines are most differentiated when deployed on high speed platforms: we are investigating mechanisms to deploy this pipeline on high speed assets (like drones) or systems that move at a relative high speed in close proximity to an observed surface, such as high speed ground vehicles or robotic platforms moving over surfaces like building facades or road textures.